 Chocolate Chip Cookies and Why I Am A Health Coach

-I looked around and saw women younger than me who were being offered freedom and insight to explore what their bodies were going through, backed by the validation of researchers.
-I saw young mothers being given empathic space and support for postpartum depression, changing hormones, and how to understand the way they navigated relationships with both themselves and others.
+I looked around and saw women younger than me who were being offered freedom and insight to explore what their bodies were going through, backed by the validation of research.
+I saw young mothers being given empathic space and support for postpartum depression, changing hormones, and the adjustment to becoming parents and all the overwhelm that brings with it.
 I saw teenagers being taught about their brains and why their emotions felt the way they did - and being shown the beauty of how they, as adolescents, saw the world.
-I wanted in on this!

 I wanted in on this.

 As I dove deeper into this field and made it my profession, I loved offering support to my clients allowing them to be informed and in charge of what their bodies, emotions, and brains were telling them, and helping them know how to interpret it all.
 I found so much enjoyment in offering the validation and resources to my clients that I had spent decades looking for, ever since I was that young girl drawing ballerinas' bodies and struggling to understand her own.